Does Medicare Cover Oral Surgery?

 - Copays – Up to 20% of the total cost

-- Deductible – Most people will pay an annual Part B $203 before Medicare will cover anything.
+- Deductible – Most people will pay an annual Part B deductible of $203 before Medicare will cover anything.

 - Medications – You have to have Part D or another type of drug-specific coverage to have the full or part of the cost of your medications covered.